Menu Close

 Call Family First Adolescent Services for Help

 We understand the importance of early intervention and effective treatment for panic disorder in teens.
-Our residential center in Palm Beach Gardens, Florida, offers a comprehensive and personalized program for teen boys aged 13-18.
+Our programs in South Florida offer a comprehensive and personalized program for teens aged 13–18.